jonathanolson/slither/notes/patterns.md

     - general edge sector
     - general edge sector unrestricted
     - general all
-    - [macOS - PAUSE EMERGENCY] general all unrestricted
+    - general all unrestricted - hexagonal-1-0 MANY params, we need pruning or SOMETHING. cairo-1-0 also... fairly intense, trihexagonal-1-2/portugal-1-1 also
     - square only edge
     - square only edge unrestricted
     - square only color